ACarfi/COGAR-Example/docs/source/index.rst

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   install
+   listener
+   talker
+   use

-This documentation is an example for the course Cognitive Architecture for Robotics hold at UniGe in 2025 by Alessandro Carfì The rospackage "example_pkg" contains two nodes and a launch file.
+This documentation is an example for the course Cognitive Architecture for Robotics hold at UniGe in 2025 by Alessandro Carfì.

+The rospackage "example_pkg" contains two nodes and a launch file.

 Indices and tables